its-manny/HeadFirstDesignPatterns/README.md

 ### Facade
 > Provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher level interface that
 > makes the subsystem easier to use.
+### Template Method
+>Defines the skeleton of an algorithm in a method, deferring some steps in subclasses.
+Template Method lets subclasses
+>redefine certain steps of an algorithm without changing the algorithm's structure.